JaneliaSciComp/image_processing_pipeline/lightsheetInterface/app/static/components/mustache/README.md

 The most basic tag type is a simple variable.
 A `{{name}}` tag renders the value of the `name` key in the current context.
 If there is no such key, nothing is rendered.

 All variables are HTML-escaped by default.
 If you want to render unescaped HTML, use the triple mustache: `{{{name}}}`.
 You can also use `&` to unescape a variable.

-If you'd like to change HTML-escaping behavior globally (for example, to template non-HTML formats), you can override Mustache's escape function.
-For example, to disable all escaping: `Mustache.escape = function(text) {return text;};`.

 If you want `{{name}}` _not_ to be interpreted as a mustache tag, but rather to appear exactly as `{{name}}` in the output, you must change and then restore the default delimiter.
 See the [Custom Delimiters](#custom-delimiters) section for more information.